 Transcripts and all other materials submitted in support of an application become the permanent property of the University and will not be returned.

-Notification of admission will begin no later than the end of April of each year.
+The deadline for receipt of application materials is February 1.
+Early application is strongly encouraged.
+Enrollments may be limited by educational resources available.
 Notification of admission will be e-mailed to applicants.
 When admission limits are met, an alternate list of qualified applicants is maintained, and offers of admission will be sent to those applicants as vacancies occur.

-Notification of admission will begin no later than the end of December of each year.
+The Accelerated BSN program has a starting date of January each year and continues for 12 consecutive months.
+The deadline for applications is June 15 of each year for a following January start date.
 Notification of admission will be e-mailed to applicants.
 When admission limits are met, an alternate list of qualified applicants is maintained, and offers of admission will be sent to those applicants as vacancies occur.

-RNs must meet all requirements for admission to the Undergraduate Program.
-See Admission Requirements.
+RNs must meet all requirements for admission to the undergraduate program.
 Some/much of preparation coursework may already be satisfied by your existing nursing degree.
 You first complete prerequisite courses — essential science and liberal arts courses — totaling 58 credits.

 Students are admitted for January, May and August program starts.
 Required nursing coursework consists of 20 credits (See RN to BSN plan of study).
 Up to 42 credits will be awarded based on your prior nursing education and for experience, thus satisfying the 62 total credits needed to complete your BSN degree.